+- Expectations of hosts;

-- Some expectations of hosts. - The criteria that the Executive Committee will apply in evaluating proposals - Questions and answers about the document and the process.
+- The criteria that the Executive Committee will apply in evaluating proposals;

+- Questions and Answers about the process.

-Authorities should also have regard to the Conference Rules and Procedures and to the Conference's Strategic Plan.
+Authorities should also have regard to the Conference Rules and Procedures and to the Conference's Strategic Plan which are both available on the Conference website at icdppc.org.